microsoft/delta-kusto/documentation/tutorials/overview-tutorial/README.md

 Because of this breath we won't cover details such as how to download Delta Kusto or authentication to ADX Clusters.
 We suggest looking at [other tutorials](README.md) for more detailed tasks.

+*   Explain CLI
+* Explain parameter file
+* Explain overrides
+* Using one cluster but could be many
+    * Hint to multi-tenant scenario
+* Specific diagrams to scenario

 ## Brownfield Dev:  Empty to ADX Database

 [dev-start-samples.kql](dev-start-samples.kql)